OGRECave/blender2ogre/MeshTriangulation.md

 One way to check if the exported object will look good is to add `Triangulate` modifier with quad method `Fixed`, if the shading looks wrong compared to removing the modifier then it will look wrong in OGRE as well since the exporter is using Blenders triangulation code to perform the calculations.

-For example, this cube has had a `Bevel` modifer and a `Weighted Normals` modifier applied, then we add a `Triangulate` modifier and the result is that there are visible triangles in the shading of the cube.
+For example, this cube has had a `Bevel` modifier and a `Weighted Normals` modifier applied, then we add a `Triangulate` modifier and the result is that there are visible triangles in the shading of the cube.

 Cube without triangulation | Cube with triangulation :-------------------------:|:-------------------------:
 ![Cube without triangulation](images/triangulate/beveled-cube.png) | ![Cube with triangulation](images/triangulate/beveled-broken-cube.png)

-> NOTE: Until this is fixed, in order for the Fillet Edges to look correct in the exported Mesh you have to create a copy of the object, apply the modifiers then go into `Edit Mode` and perform a manual triangulation of the Mesh (Face -> Triangulate Faces or Ctrl-T)
+> NOTE: Until this is fixed, for the Fillet Edges to look correct in the exported Mesh you have to create a copy of the object, apply the modifiers then go into `Edit Mode` and perform a manual triangulation of the Mesh (Face -> Triangulate Faces or Ctrl-T)